afrievalt/best-practices-react/ideal.md

 # An ideal component has minimal surface area

 Surface area is what you need to know to effectively use the component.
-The heuristic  “An ideal component limits its number of required props” you would be 90% there, but other factors make up the last 10%.
+Limiting required props almost covers this attribute, but be aware of other factors.

 ### How to detect large surface area: